CompanyMood/api-documentation/source/includes/_tasks.md

-description      | Description of the task percent          | Progress of the task in percent state            | State of the task created_at       | create at date of task
+description      | Description of the task percent          | Progress of the task in percent state            | State of the task published        | Did this task got published to all affected users? created_at       | create at date of task